andreacontri/MeetInsight/pycode/README.md

-TEMPORARY: To access the documentation docs/-build/html/index.html6
+To access the documentation docs/-build/html/index.html